drogonframework/drogon-docs/ENG-08-1-DataBase-DbClient.md

 * Floating point type: can be `float` or `double`, should match the database field type;
 * String type: can be `std::string` or `const char[]`, corresponding to the string type of the database or other types that can be represented by strings;
 * Date type: `trantor::Date` type, corresponding to the database date, datetime, timestamp types.
-* Binary type: `std::vector<char>` type, corresponding to PostgreSQL's bytea type or Mysql's blob type;
+* Binary type: `std::vector<char>` type, corresponding to PostgreSQL's byte type or Mysql's blob type;

 These parameters can be left or right, can be variables or literal constants, and users are free to use them.